LelsersLasers/HouseOfCards/README.md

 ## TODO

-- 0.5.0
-	- Level up: stat upgrade choice (damage, hp, reload speed, etc)
-	- Once per wave: super enemy that drops chest that has a passive upgrade
-        - Super enemy
-            - Physically bigger
-            - More hp
-            - Additional mechanics
+- Else
-                - Shoots cones of bullets
     - Seperate Enemy and EnemyManager
-- Else
+    - Tweak
+        - XP and score system
+        - Scaling system and numbers
+        - Super enemy numbers and mechanics
     - Play nice with alt-tab
-	- Improve gaining xp/score system
-		- Score = xp
-    - Improve mouse feel
+    - Improve mouse feel?
+	- Touch controls
 	- Sound
 	- Other screens?
     - Other weapons?